davidfox87/crossplane-eks-argocd-mlops/README.md

 ./deploy_secrets
 ```

+commit and push to github repo so argocd can manage sealedsecrets deployment.
+You need to add a .env file containing github access token

 ## wait for everything to sync and be healthy in the argo-cd UI
 The following screenshot shows the applications that argocd has deployed into our EKS cluster either from our own kustomize application manifests or third-party helm charts.
 ![argocd](argocd.png)

+## do some admin
+create argo-artifacts bucket called ```my-bucket```
+create PVC by applying ```applications/argo-workflows/overlays/workflows/models/wine/base/pvc.yaml``` in workflows namespace

 ## apply ingress object